MatthewMWR/TracePeek/README.md

 - Specifying the provider by GUID (like -Providers 'DBE9B383-7CF3-4331-91CC-A3CB16A3B538') works reliably, but sacrifices readability and puts the burden on the caller to learn the GUID
 - Specifying the provider by name (like -Providers 'Microsoft-Windows-Winlogon') is more readable, but works only if that name gets resolved to a GUID at execution time.
 The two known cases of this are:
   - The provider name is registered with the OS (run *logman.exe providers* for the list of providers registered with the OS)
   - -OR- The original author of the provider used the Tracelogging/EventSource pattern and did not declare a specific GUID.
-In this pattern, the effective provider GUID is a function of the provider name, so it can always be resolved.
-Unfortunately, there is no OS based discovery mechanism in the Tracelogging/EventSource pattern, so the caller would need to learn out-of-band about the provider and its use of this pattern.
+In this pattern the effective provider GUID is a function of the provider name, so it can always be resolved.
+Unfortunately, there is no built-in discovery mechanism for providers in the Tracelogging/EventSource pattern, so the caller would need to learn out-of-band about the existence of the provider and whether it uses this Name to Guid pattern.
+Typically would happen through documentation or through folk domain knowledge within a specific tech community.

 ### What about the NT kernel provider?
 The TraceEvent library can parse NT Kernel events, but given that kernel events tend to be very high volume I have never encountered a scenario where I wanted to use them with TracePeek.
 If there are cool scenarios for using TracePeek with the NT kernel provider, we could add support for named groups of kernel flags similar to xpert and PerfView.